 The gestalt was following the well laid jihadist script from their Sardauna to perpetually ‘hold down the not-to-be-trusted south so the north will dominate.’.

-In response to the damming evidence, Muhammadu Buhari quickly did a face saving volte face only two weeks later by having the then chief of staff Tunde Idiagbon decorate one or two Igbo officers to the rank of brigadier generals, but not without a swipe at BBC that the Nigerian Army was united and could not be divided along non-existing ethnic issues.
-That was the military of Buhari in denial.
+In response to the damming evidence, Muhammadu Buhari quickly did a face saving turn only two weeks later by having the then chief of staff Tunde Idiagbon decorate one or two Igbo officers to the rank of brigadier generals, but not without a swipe at BBC that the Nigerian Army was united and could not be divided along non-existing ethnic issues.

-It seemed grossly ironical the spirited remonstration by northern oligarchs against their own paranoia and ethnocentrism even in the face of myriad factual representations.
+Such was typical of the military of Nigeria in denial.
+Hadn’t it seemed grossly ironical the spirited remonstration of northern oligarchs against their own paranoia and ethnocentrism in the face of myriad factual representations?

-That danger lies in the lazy elite mindset foisted from the coup that eliminated a deluded General Ironsi but saw a colonel Gowon toting the gun as Nigerian head of state upon the plan of northern religious supremacy in the jurisdiction and management of the country’s resources.
+It was rooted in the lazy elite mindset foisted from the coup that eliminated a deluded General Ironsi but saw a colonel Gowon toting the gun as head of state upon the plan of northern supremacy in the jurisdiction and management of the country’s resources.

-Thenceforth it seemed that every semi-literate that came to rule must hail from a conclave which rested its life force on the seizure of political power via a vicious, ill- educated ethnocentric army.
+Thenceforth it seemed that every semi-literate that came to rule must hail from a conclave which rested its life force on the seizure and maintenance of political power via a vicious, ill- educated, ethnocentric army.

-Even the various constitutions were skewed to allow mere primary school certificate holders to become presidents.
-It was as though a primary school certificate seemed all that northern Nigeria could offer by way of modern education when a rogue military regime drafted the martial constitution.
-Education did not cut it for the North.
+Even the versions of the constitution were skewed to allow mere primary school certificate holders to become presidents.
+It was as though a primary school seemed all that northern Nigeria could offer by way of modern education when the rogue military regimes of Obasanjo (1979] and Abdulkarim (1999] were drafting their martial ‘constitutions’ for Nigeria.
+Education had never not cut it for the North.

-It should always be remembered that Boko Haram meaning ‘Western education is forbidden’ is a philosophy of an atavistic Islamic North, and not just that of the murderous jihadists of the name.
-Till date, ‘Turenci’ meaning English is something of anathema in core northern states and it is the dream of these fanatical tribalists that Hausa will one day become lingua franca for the whole of Nigeria even if Islam does not make it to be the only religion.
+Always must we remember that Boko Haram meaning ‘Western education forbidden’ is a philosophy of an atavistic Northern Islam, and not just that of the murderous jihadists of the name.
+Till date, ‘Turenci’ (English) is something of anathema in core northern states and it is the dream of these fanatical jigoists that Hausa will one day be decreed lingua franca for the whole of Nigeria if Islam does not make it to be the only religion.

-One only needs to read the sleight of hand of general Buhari in contemporary politics to interpret this essential national hypocrisy: One of his broadcasts to his nation while ‘dead’ in the United Kingdom as nation’s president was in Hausa.
+One only needed to read the sleight of hand of general Buhari in contemporary politics to interpret this essential national hypocrisy: One of his broadcasts to his nation as the president while ‘dead’ in the United Kingdom was in Hausa!

-Using just Hausa in a multilingual multiethnic collective had always meant to reaffirm the mindset of northern indivisibility against the opposition south whom they had always dreaded might one day shake itself loose from the exploitative unitarist order which no one has been politically correct enough to query.
-In the incipient Buhari era this threat was perceived as coming from the rising profile of his vice and acting president Osinbajo – from the south west!
+Using just Hausa in a multilingual multiethnic collective had always meant to reaffirm their mindset for northern indivisibility against an opposing south (east) whom they always dreaded would want to shake itself loose from the unitarist ‘one nation’ which few have been politically correct enough to query.
+In the incipient Buhari era this threat was perceived as coming from the rising profile of his vice (and often acting) president Yemi Osinbajo – from the south west!

-Such is the hypocrisy of Major General Muhammadu Buhari who had ridden into Nigerians’ hearts only with the promise to fight the corruption, impunity and squandermania of the Jonathan years.
-But northern ethnic survivalism at the expense of the disunited south was on hand to be exploited as soon as Buhari was made president.
+Such was the hypocrisy of a retired major general who had ridden into Nigerian hearts with promises to fight the corruption, impunity and squandermania of the Jonathan years.
+But northern ethnicity at the expense of the disunited south was on hand to be exploited as soon as he was made president.